Shashwat-arch/SAT-MoD/README.md

 # SAT-MoD: End-to-End Deep Graph Clustering via Structural and Attributed Modularity

 Reference implementation of **SAT-MoD**, a GNN-based deep graph clustering method that jointly optimizes a convex combination of **structural** and **attributed** modularity, denoted $Q_{abs}$.
-The mixing coefficient $\alpha$ is learned end-to-end via a logit reparameterization, removing the need for dataset-specific tuning of the structure–attribute trade-off.
+The weight coefficient $\alpha$ is learned end-to-end via a logit reparameterization, removing the need for dataset-specific tuning of the structure–attribute trade-off.

 Two training entry points are provided:

-- `train_dense.py` &nbsp;— small-to-mid graphs (Cora, CiteSeer, PubMed, Cora_ML, DBLP, Photo, Computers, WIKI, BLOGCATALOG, FACEBOOK, USA/Brazil/Europe airports).
+- `train_dense.py` &nbsp;— small-to-mid graphs (Cora, CiteSeer, PubMed, Cora_ML, DBLP, Photo, Computers, WIKI, BLOGCATALOG).
 - `train_sparse.py` — large graphs (ogbn-arxiv, Flickr, Reddit2).

 The two scripts share the same dataset, model, and metric utilities; they differ in how they construct the modularity matrices (dense $B$, $B_{\text{attr}}$ vs. sparse edge-indexed and top-$k$ k-NN representations) and in the regularizers used.